hb9fxq/flexlib-go/readme.md

 # flexlib-go
 Multi platform tools to interact with flexradio 6k series radio.

-Currently, any tools, except the MQTT adapter requires a instance of SmartSDR Windows/OSX/IOS to be running.
+Currently, any tools, except the MQTT adapter require an instance of SmartSDR Windows/OSX/IOS to be running.
 DAX and DAX IQ Data is currently not "headless".

 ## Installation
 Option A) Binary Download